Esri/arcgis-maps-sdk-javascript-samples-beta/README.md

 This repository is organized as a monorepo using yarn workspaces.

-## Available Code Samples
+## Available code samples

-Below are a collection of code samples that provide proof-of-concept for using ArcGIS Web Components with a variety of popular JavaScript build tools, frameworks and module bundlers.
+Below are a collection of code samples that provide proof-of-concept for using ArcGIS Maps SDK for JavaScript components with a variety of popular JavaScript build tools, frameworks and module bundlers.
 There are download links in the readme for each of the following samples.
 We recommend downloading a template from the links below and using your package manager of choice.

 - Map Components
   - [AMD Script Tag](./packages/map-components/templates/amd-script-tag)